 Static images can also be displayed and for that I use Irfanview.

 An aspect ratio change is also required here and the resulting images can be seen displayed on the 1937 HMV901 below:

 The 240 line Test Card C:

-This gives better resolution of the finest bars because the video bandwidth is less demanding but the line structure is more apparent.
+This gives better resolution of the finest bars because the video bandwidth is less demanding but the fewer lines and lack of interlaced scanning is apparent.